Trauma

 PTSD Help: Causes and Symptoms of Post-Traumatic Stress Disorder

 Daily, there are shocking occurrences happening all around us.
 We read about them on the news, or as stories that friends, neighbors, or other loved ones share in person or on social media.
 At times, we ourselves might be witnesses of such events.
 If these events are frightening, or if there is a real threat of harm involved in them, they could result in trauma leading to PTSD, at which point PTSD help would be in order.
 Trauma is a person’s emotional response to shocking or frightening events.
 That response might initially be numbness or a sense of being overwhelmed.
 Over time, a person can work through the emotions and thoughts associated with the event, finding healing and a sense of peace.
 However, if the symptoms of trauma linger and perhaps intensify over time, it may be post-traumatic stress disorder (PTSD).
 Causes of Post-Traumatic Stress Disorder PTSD is the mental health condition that results when a person sees, experiences, or hears about a traumatic event.
 A traumatic event can be anything from going through a serious and life-threatening illness, a difficult childbirth experience, being threatened with a weapon, a car accident, or the death of a loved one.
 Likewise, it can include a natural disaster, kidnapping, sexual assault, being in a combat zone, or being a victim of terrorist activity.
+Plano Christian Counseling is here to provide compassionate, faith-based support, helping individuals find healing, hope, and restoration.
 It is not known for certain what causes PTSD, because two people may experience a similar or the same traumatic event, and one person may develop PTSD, while the other does not.
 A person may be at greater risk of developing PTSD as a result of the severity of the traumatic experience.
-Other factors that may play a role in causing PTSD include your genetics and the prevalence of mental health conditions such as depression or anxiety in your [...]
+Other factors that may play a role in causing PTSD [...]

 Comments Off on PTSD Help: Causes and Symptoms of Post-Traumatic Stress Disorder